 Mr Key says consumers understand that an open economy works well for both countries, so supermarkets should buy Australasian made.

-Next story in Political: Some Kiwi students to get Australian loans
+Next story in Politics: Some Kiwi students to get Australian loans

 Copyright © 2014, Radio New Zealand